open-telemetry/oteps/text/entities/0264-resource-and-entities.md

 ### What about advanced entity interaction in the Collector?

-On problem that motivated this design is the issue of "local resource detection" vs. "remote signal collection" in the OpenTelemetry collector.
+One problem that motivated this design is the issue of "local resource detection" vs. "remote signal collection" in the OpenTelemetry collector.
 That is, I have a process running on a machine writing to an OpenTelemetry collector running on a different machine.
-The current `resourcedetectoinprocessor` in the collector appends attributes to resource based on discovering *where the collector is running*.
+The current `resourcedetectionprocessor` in the collector appends attributes to resource based on discovering *where the collector is running*.
 However, as the collector could determine that telemetry has come from a different machine, it could also avoid adding resource attributes that are not relevant to incoming data.

 Today, `resourcedetectionprocessor` is naive, as is the algorithm proposed in this OTEP.
 We believe that a more sophisticated solution could be created where the collector would know not to join entities onto a